KyawSoeHein/Simpple-Banking-App/README.md

 3. Open the project in **IntelliJ IDEA**.
 4. Run the project using IntelliJ's **Run** configuration.

+### if you don't have intelliJ
+1. Go to project directory.
+2. Run ./gradlew build
+3. java -jar build/libs/SimpleBankApp-1.0-SNAPSHOT.jar

 ## Notes from the Developer
 ### Design Decisions
 - For this project, I decided to use **static methods and variables** instead of **dependency injection**.